ipfs/kubo/README.md

 go install
 ```

+NOTE:

-NOTE: `git` and mercurial (`hg`) are required in order for `go get` to fetch
+* `git` and mercurial (`hg`) are required in order for `go get` to fetch
 all dependencies.
+* Package managers often contain out-of-date `golang` packages.
+  Compilation from source is recommended.

-If you are interested in development, please install the development
+* If you are interested in development, please install the development
 dependencies as well.

 ## Usage